lingofunk/lingofunk-generate/README.md

     * `server.py`:
         * `--port`: The port to listen on (default is 8001)
         * `--seed`: Random seed
         * `--temperature`: Low temperature (eg 0.2) makes the model more confident but also more conservative when generating response.
-High temperatures (eg 0.9, values higher than 1.0 also possible) make responses diverse, but mistakes are also more likely to take place
+High temperatures (eg 0.9, values bigger than 1.0 also possible) make responses diverse, but mistakes are also more likely to take place

 ## scripts